October 2022 United Kingdom government crisis: Background

-Resignations and dismissals
+Ministerial resignations and dismissals

 Kwasi Kwarteng was dismissed as chancellor on 14 October, after 38 days in post, and he was succeeded by Jeremy Hunt.
 Chris Philp was also replaced by Edward Argar as chief secretary to the Treasury.
 On 19 October, Suella Braverman resigned as home secretary, and she was replaced by Grant Shapps.
-On 20 October, Truss stated her intention to resign as prime minister.

-Truss, as a former prime minister, is eligible to draw on the Public Duty Costs Allowance.
-This allowance can pay up to £115,000 per year towards reimbursement of the authenticated costs former prime ministers face in continuing to fulfil the public duties associated with being a former prime minister.
-Keir Starmer said "She shouldn't take that entitlement.
-After 44 days she has not earned the right to that entitlement, she should turn it down".
-Fact-checking charity Full Fact noted the commonly mis-characterised nature of the allowance, adding that it was not correct to suggest that "former prime ministers simply 'get' the money".

 Parliament

 I think it's a shambles and a disgrace ...
 I hope all those people that put Liz Truss into Number 10, I hope it was worth it ... because the damage they have done to our party is extraordinary.

 — Charles Walker's remarks on the market fallout, subsequent government crisis and Conservative unpopularity.

 On 19 October Ed Miliband, a Labour Party MP, tabled an opposition day motion on the subject of fracking.
 Truss pledged as part of her leadership campaign to lift the moratorium on fracking, yet some Conservative MPs had expressed concern about the change as it went against their 2019 manifesto.
 The motion was a Programme Order, which, if passed, would have bound the House to consider and hold a vote on a Bill banning fracking, under the rules and timetable set in the Order itself.
-As the motion would have allocated to the bill time otherwise reserve to the Government, the party whips strictly informed Conservative MPs to vote against it (a three-line whip).
+As the motion would have allocated to the bill time otherwise reserved to the Government, the party whips strictly informed Conservative MPs to vote against it (a three-line whip).
 They were also informed that the vote would be treated as a matter of confidence.

 As the day progressed, 10 Downing Street became increasingly concerned about the potential size of the rebellion among Conservative MPs and informed the climate minister, Graham Stuart, that the vote would no longer be treated as a matter of confidence.
 Although he subsequently relayed this to the House of Commons, the whips' office were not made aware of the change, resulting in confusion and disarray among Conservative MPs.